averychen1223/baby-name/README.md

 # Baby Name Project

-The project ais to process and visualize the frequency of baby names in the United States from 1900 to 2010 using Python.
+The project aims to process and visualize the frequency of baby names in the United States from 1900 to 2010 using Python.

 <p align="center">
   <img width="600" height="400" src="https://github.com/averychen1223/baby-name/blob/main/baby_name.gif"/><br/>